Bridlington: Corn, breweries and wars

-The town was originally two settlements: the Old Town about 1 mi inland and the Quay area where the modern harbour lies.
+The town was originally two settlements: the Old Town about 1 mi inland and the quay area where the modern Bridlington Harbour lies.
 The Bridlington Piers and Harbour Act 1837 (7 Will.
 4 & 1 Vict. c. cx) enabled the wooden piers to be replaced with two stone piers to the north and south.
-Apart from landing fish, the port was used to transport corn: the 1826 Corn Exchange can still be seen in Market Place.
+Apart from landing fish, the port was used to transport corn: Corn Exchange House can still be seen in Market Place.
 There used to be mills in the town for grinding it, which led to some breweries starting up locally.

 In the Second World War, Bridlington suffered several air raids that caused deaths and much bomb damage.
 The Royal Air Force had training schools in the town collectively known as RAF Bridlington, with one unit, No. 1104 Marine Craft Unit, continuing until 1980.
-Like most industry, these had petered out by the late 20th century.

 The decline in the popularity of British seaside tourism in the 1960s reduced the number of pleasure steamers working from the harbour.
 By the end of the decade, just three were operating.